mrmap-community/GeoPortal.rlp/README.md

 * ICON_NAME -> Only for parent items, the icon you see in the navigation bar
 * PARENT -> Only needed for child items, see examples

-At this point the database contains three users which are (root:root; -> superdamin, can do everything bereichsadmin1:bereichsadmin1; -> subadmin, can register&publish services guest:AUTOMATIC_SESSION) -> guest session, mostly for just viewing
+At this point the mapbender database contains three users which are: root:root; -> superdamin, can do everything bereichsadmin1:bereichsadmin1; -> subadmin, can register&publish services guest:AUTOMATIC_SESSION -> guest session, mostly for just viewing

-The navigation is located on the left side and its items come from the database.
+When your content and navigation is ready you can go ahead and start registering services.
+To do so, login as root or bereichsadmin1 and again, change password first.
+After successful login and password change you can click on the little grid sign on the right to open the default gui, which is the mapviewer.
+Configuration of Mapbender and registration of services can be found in another gui.
+To change the gui, click on the sign with the grid and the arrow pointing upwards.
+Here you can select Administration_DE and PortalAdmin_DE